 Come onto all fours with your hands below shoulders and your knees below your hip bones, keeping your back straight in a neutral position.

 Inhale, lower your belly, draw your shoulder blades together and open your chest, lift gaze to Cow Pose.

 Exhale, press against your palms, round into your back as you draw your shoulder blades apart, gaze toward the navel into Cat Pose.

 Continue to flow between these two movements.
 Follow your breath

-– By Corey Phelps is a NASM certified trainer and nutrition expert.
+– By Corey Phelps, NASM certified trainer and nutrition expert.
 Follow her on IG @cultivatebycorey